Neurology - Epilepsy Surgery

 Recovery from surgery

-Before your surgery, your neurologist and neurosurgeon will talk to you about what results you can expect from your surgery.
-In most cases, the surgery is a success and patients find that they have fewer seizures.
-Sometimes, the surgery does not make the seizures any better.
+Before your surgery, your Neurologist and Neurosurgeon will talk to you about what results you can expect from your surgery.
+In most cases, the surgery is a success, and patients find that they have fewer seizures.

-The longer after your surgery that you go without having a seizure, the more likely it is that you will not have any in the future.
-People usually stay on epilepsy tablets for at least 12 months after the surgery and some are advised to continue with treatment long term.
+People usually stay on their usual epilepsy tablets for at least 12 months after the surgery.
 After that, you may decide with the Neurologist to slowly reduce the dose.

-It can take a few months, and for some people more than 12 months, to feel back to normal after brain surgery.
+It can take several months to feel back to normal after brain surgery.
 The team will discuss with you how you might feel in the first few months after surgery.

 It is common to feel very tired in the first few weeks.
 You will need plenty of rest and may need some help with your day-to- day activities at first.